Configure DKIM

 - Incorrect host name: The DKIM selector must be exactly

 - Propagation time: DNS changes can take up to 48 hours.
-Check the status in the dashboard.
+Check the status in the Setup Assistant.